MBCProject/mbc-markdown/anti-static-analysis/README.md

 # Anti-Static Analysis
-Behaviors and code characteristics that prevent static analysis or make it more difficult.
-Simple static analysis identifies features such as embedded strings, header information, hash values, and file metadata (e.g., creation date).
+Behaviors and code characteristics that prevent or hinder static analysis of the malware.
+Simple static analysis identifies features such as embedded strings, header information, or file metadata.
 More involved static analysis involves the disassembly of the binary code.

 * **Call Graph Generation Evasion** [B0010](../anti-static-analysis/evade-call-graph.md)
 * **Disassembler Evasion** [B0012](../anti-static-analysis/evade-disassembler.md)